quintind-c/pallter_decadalpigmentindices/README.txt

-THIS IS A DATA AND CODE REPOSITORY FOR A SUBMITTED MANUSCRIPT TITLED:
+THIS IS A PRELIMINARY DATA AND CODE REPOSITORY FOR A MANUSCRIPT SUBMITTED FOR REVIEW AND PUBLICATION, AND TITLED BELOW:
 "Decadal shifts in phytoplankton pigmentation associated with mixed layer shoaling along a warming West Antarctic Peninsula"

 The "data_code_analysis" folder in this repository contains all necessary initial data and code to run the analysis performed for the associated research study.